• Skip to primary navigation

 Instructions

-• Add flour and about 2 teaspoons of milk, mix with a spoon, until the dough comes together.
-The dough should be firm (but not too firm) and not soft, so add milk as needed.
+• Add the flour and about 2 teaspoons of milk, then beat on low speed until the dough begins to come together.
+The dough should be firm but pliable—not too soft or too stiff.

 Shape

-• Working with about 1 tablespoon measure cookie dough, roll into a ball and then shape into a 2 to 3 inch log.
+• Using about 1 tablespoon of cookie dough, roll it into a ball, then shape it into a 2 to 3-inch log for the bone’s middle.

-• Working with another 1 tablespoon measure cookie dough, divide dough in half, roll each half into a very thick log and then shape into bone ends (refer pictures).
-Pinch dough ends onto the first log to get the shape of a bone.
-Pinch seems to stick together.
+Take another tablespoon of dough, divide it in half, and roll each half into thick logs for the bone ends (see pictures).
+Pinch the ends onto the center log to form the bone shape, pressing the seams to stick.

-• Bake cookies for 23 to 28 minutes (rotate pan halfway through baking) or until golden brown.
-Place baking sheet on a wire rack to cool completely.
+• Preheat the oven to 350°F (177°C).
+Bake the cookies for 23 to 28 minutes, rotating the pan halfway through, until they turn a deep golden brown.
+Transfer the baking sheet to a wire rack and let the cookies cool completely.

 Notes